-We are however, happy to receive any comments at any time on how our services may be improved.
+We are, however, happy to receive any comments at any time on how our services may be improved.

-Misuse of marks, logos and names
+Misuse of Marks, Logos and Names

-Fraud and negligence
+Fraud and Negligence

-Organic farming and food production requires the establishment of various measures and systems to maintain the integrity of the products.
+Organic farming and food production require the establishment of various measures and systems to maintain the integrity of the products.
 Incomplete measures and negligence can lead to a breakdown of that integrity.
-Organic standards set requirements to ensure that this does not happen and the inspection and certification service provided by certification bodies exists to ensure that these standards are applied.
+Organic standards set requirements to ensure that this does not happen and that the inspection and certification service provided by certification bodies exists to ensure that these standards are applied.

 Given the premium prices obtainable for organic products, intentional cheating and fraud can arise at the farmer and trader level.
-On the other hand, good inspection and certification procedure can ensure that such cases remain very rare.
+On the other hand, good inspection and certification procedures can ensure that such cases remain very rare.

 IOAS is helping to stimulate discussion on the issues of fraud, its prevention and detection in collaboration with various trade and certification organisations and authorities.
 The web site of the Anti-Fraud Initiative provides useful updates on developments in this area.
 Please also visit https://Alliance for Organic Integrity.bio for more information from the Alliance for Organic Integrity.